-The Proteomics Facility provides “state-of-the-art” Mass spectrometry-based proteomics applications to support scientific research groups in basic and translational research.
-The special design of the MS lab guarantees highest standards for “high resolution accurate mass” (HRAM) LC-MS instrumentation of the Q Exactive and Fusion Lumos Orbitrap series with staff maintaining and operating the systems at a constant high level.
+The Proteomics Facility provides services on “state-of-the-art” Mass spectrometry-based proteomics applications to support scientific research groups in basic and translational research.
+The special design of the MS lab guarantees our customers the highest standards for “high resolution accurate mass” (HRAM) LC-MS instrumentation of the Q Exactive and Fusion Lumos Orbitrap series with staff maintaining and operating the systems at a constant high level.

 Thomas Hannich is a biochemist by training with a profound knowledge of different metabolomics workflows.
 Before joining CeMM, he studied the role of amino acids and lipids in development and disease.
 As Head for Metabolomics, he and his team develop workflows for the analysis of a wide range of metabolites and lipids in various biological systems.
 At the facility, they use a targeted metabolite profiling approach as it provides high selectivity, greater accuracy, reproducibility, and robustness.
 Moreover, it can be used for hypothesis generating or hypothesis testing studies.
 All established methods are suitable for high throughput analysis.